DongzeHE/scpca-docs/docs/getting_started.md

 This section provides information on next steps to take after downloading samples or an entire project from the ScPCA portal.

+** insert here some useful links to working with single-cell gene expression data?

 ## Importing ScPCA data into R

 Quantified single-cell or single-nuclei gene expression data is provided as an RDS file as described in the {ref}`single cell gene expression file contents section<sce_file_contents:single-cell gene expression file contents>`.